Europe’s leaders are meeting for another crucial Ukraine summit. Can they seize momentum back from Trump?

 London (CNN) — European leaders will once again try to grasp control of negotiations over the war in Ukraine on Thursday, in an increasingly frantic tug-of-war against the US and Russia that could be nearing a climax.

-Heads of the 27 European Union (EU) nations are meeting at a special summit in Brussels to discuss a path forward in the conflict.
+Heads of the 27 European Union (EU) nations and Ukraine’s President Volodymyr Zelensky are meeting at a special summit in Brussels to discuss a path forward in the conflict.
 But some fear that the involvement of ambivalent countries could derail efforts to put together a peace plan which might satisfy both Kyiv and Washington.

 Europe is “entering a new era,” French President Emmanuel Macron admitted in a televised address on Wednesday night, describing an increased weariness over the shift in tone of US President Donald Trump toward Moscow.